OwaisQuadri/DSYS_A2/README.md

 Run command:
 ```
 git clone https://github.com/OwaisQuadri/DSYS_A2
+cd DSYS_A2
 ```
 or
 ```
+git clone assignmentsubmissionURL
+cd DSYS_A2
 ```

 Instructions to Run:

-1. Open a new terminal in "DSYS_A1" directory and run these commands to start a Supervisor session.
+1. Open a new terminal in the "DSYS_A2" directory and run these commands to start a Supervisor session.
 ```
 cd Server
 start rmiregistry